 Some photographers are attracted to ultra wide f/1.4 lenses with their super shallow depth of field and beautiful background ‘bokeh’, but if the lens is not sharp, in my opinion, it is all for naught.
 Sony’s 1.4/85 GM is sharp wide open but you have to consider whether you will have enough depth of field when shooting wide open at close range.
 At close range (head and shoulder framing distance), an f/1.4 aperture on a full-frame camera does not deliver enough depth of field for most portrait situations, i.e. the eye and eyebrow are unlikely to both be sharp.
 There is also the weight to consider.
 Most f/1.4 85mm lenses will be double the size and weight of the f/1.8 lenses.
 I am happy to find a place in my messenger bag (the street photographers bag of choice) for lenses weighing less than half a kilo (1.1Ibs) but zooms and heavy primes are often more comfortably carried in backpacks or left in the photographic studio.

-The images of the young Balinese dancer were captured with an A7SII and the Batis 85 in very low ambient light at ISO 12,800.
+The images of the young Balinese dancer were captured with an A7SII and the 1.8/ 85 in very low ambient light at ISO 12,800.
 I am still amazed that A7S and A7SII can focus in such low light.
 The A7S and A7SII does not have any Phase Detect AF (Contrast Detect AF only) but its low light ability to find and lock on an edge in low light (-4EV) is very impressive.
-The Batis rarely missed focus – even with the AF illuminator switched off.
-Occasionally, if the subject moves unexpectedly, the Batis may take a while to regain focus on this subject when using the A7S/A7SII.
+The 85mm portrait primes rarely missed focus – even with the AF illuminator switched off.
 The extra 1.3 stop advantage over an FE90M28 or FE2470F28 can be helpful in this regard and also has the added advantage of keeping the ISO lower – although the A7SII is comfortable at speeds up to and exceeding ISO 51,200.
-One of the advantages of using either the Batis 1.8/85 or Sony’s FE 1.8/85 stopped down in low light, compared to the FE85F14GM, is that the aperture of the 1.8 primes breathe wider to allow the AF to lock on before returning to the selected aperture.
-Many of Sony’s FE lenses share this feature but not the FE85F14.
+One of the advantages of using Sony’s FE 1.8/85 stopped down in low light, compared to the FE85F14GM, is that the aperture of the 1.8 prime momentarily opens wider in AF-S to allow the AF to lock on before returning to the selected aperture.
+Most of Sony’s FE lenses share this feature but not the FE85F14.
+If you are working with the 85mm F/1.4 GM or in Continuous AF (AF-C) and you have stopped the aperture down in low levels of ambient light it is recommended to switch the Setting Effect to OFF in the Live View Display setting.

 One of the important advantages about choosing a native E-Mount lens, compared to adapted glass, is the ability to retain all of the sophisticated AF features of your E-Mount camera.
-Being native E-Mount lens the 1.8/85 Batis and Sony FE 1.8/85 can quickly turn their attention from capturing portraits using Eye-AF to capturing fast-moving action using Lock-On AF Expand Flexible Spot (often not available to photographers using lens adapters).
-The native 85mm primes can quickly and accurately track the focus of the Balinese zipping around on their motorbikes or downhill skateboarders travelling at speeds in excess of 60 kilometres per hour.
-I simply use the memory recall mode on the A7RII to bring up my stored action settings and then shoot bursts of images and choose the decisive moment in post.
+Being a native E-Mount lens the Sony FE 1.8/85 can quickly turn its attention from capturing portraits using Eye-AF to capturing fast-moving action using Lock-On AF: Expand Flexible Spot (sometimes not available to photographers using lens adapters).
+The FE 1.8/85mm prime can quickly and accurately track the focus of the Balinese zipping around on their motorbikes or downhill skateboarders travelling at speeds in excess of 60 kilometres per hour.
+I simply use the memory recall mode on the shoot mode dial to bring up my stored action settings and then shoot bursts of images and choose the decisive moment in post.
 As you can see from the image above – the eyes have it.

 Watch my tutorial movie on how I set up a Sony Alpha to shoot action shots:

-This image is of a monkey was captured with the Batis 1.8/85 at f/2.8.
-At this aperture the lens is hitting critical sharpness (even sharper than f/1.8), and is now a match for the spectacular sharpness of the FE90M at f/2.8 and FE 1.8/55 ZA.
+This image is of a monkey was captured with a Batis 1.8/85 at f/2.8.
 You will, however, notice that the highlight ‘Bokeh’ or background blur is now taking on the octagonal shapes of the iris of the lens as it is no longer shooting wide open.
-In this regard the circular aperture of the Sony lenses may be to your liking in preference to the shaped Bokeh highlights delivered when using the Batis stopped down.
-The simple answer to this, of course, is simply to open the Batis up to f/1.8 if this is the 85 you choose to invest in.
-If you need a little more depth of field when using the Batis wide open, just a take a step or two back from your subject and crop in post.
-When shooting with the Batis 85 on the A7RII you have plenty of pixels up your sleeve.
+In this regard the circular aperture blades of the Sony lenses provide better bokeh.
+This may be preferred to the shaped Bokeh highlights that result when using the Batis stopped down.

-The image of the lizard in the light was captured at the closest focus distance of the Batis lens.
-If you don’t shoot a lot of Macro, and you are using an A7RII, you may just choose to step back a little and crop in post.
-If, however, you shoot Macro frequently, you may find the Macro capability of the FE90M28 would be an advantage compared to the extra 1.3 stops of the Batis 1.8/85 and Sony FE 1.8/85.
+The image of these monkeys grooming was captured at the closest focus distance of the 85mm f/1.8 lens.
+If you don’t shoot a lot of Macro, and you are using an A7R, A7RII, A7RIII camera, you may just choose to step back a little and crop in post.
+If, however, you shoot Macro frequently, you may find the Macro capability of the FE90M28 would be an advantage compared to the extra 1.3 stops of the Sony FE 1.8/85.

 Conclusion: If you have not yet worked with a short telephoto prime to capture street photography and portraits I would personally recommend that you invest in a 1.8/85mm prime lens.
 You never know, it may be a marriage made in heaven.